-Visual Design – Design Thinking – Brand
+Visual Design – Design Thinking – UX/UI

 Microsoft Loop and the future of collaborative experiences